Last Edit/Update 23 May 2024 1325

 19/09/2023 Finished off a few preparations of the laser cut parts and marked around the edge of the hull for ramin and deck supports.
 To mark the inside of the hull 2mm down from the top, I stuck together a couple of bits of scrap to make a tool that did the job in a trice:

-21/09/2023 Preparatons to hull.
+21/09/2023 Preparations to hull.
 More trimming to the top edge and drilling/filing/sanding of the various holes.
 Construction of 2 battery boxes from scrap.
 Preparation of the external prop shaft supports.
 The instructions recommend removing the existing pins that pass through the hull, drilling out and insertion of brass wire for extra strength.
 Improvement to the spreadsheet which has now been compared against the wording of the instructions, part numbers etched into the parts themselves and photographs.
 It is now possible to easily find any part by the description or part number.
 I have come across a few anomalies and will wait until I have finished the build before contacting Deans Marine again.

 Trial fit